Skip to main content

 • Informational support means providing information to help someone.

 The Bakken Center also reports that social wellness is important because "healthy relationships are a vital component of health.
-The health risks from being alone or isolated in one's life are comparable to the risks associated with cigarette smoking, blood pressure, and obesity."
+The health risks from being alone or isolated in one's life are comparable to those associated with cigarette smoking, blood pressure, and obesity."

 See DPR Promotes Social Wellness Month